 What is the most beautiful place you have seen on Earth, and why is it so beautiful?

-This is the first in a series of spotlights on our summer 2017 student interns.
-Learning Life’s students this summer are assisting with research, curriculum development, outreach, and family and youth events for our Citizen Diplomacy Initiative (CDI).
-Temilola Afolabi, interviewed below, is helping with our events, research on U.S. racial inequality, curriculum on world geography, human rights, youth activism and the United Nations, among other things.
+This is the first in a series of spotlights on our spring 2018 student interns.
+Learning Life’s students this spring are assisting with research, outreach, fundraising, and international family-to-family projects focused on community photography and food culture as part of our Citizen Diplomacy Initiative (CDI).
+Arielle Mobayen, interviewed below, is helping with outreach to international organizations, fundraising, food culture research transcriptions into French and English, and the family food culture project.

 Where were you born and raised?

-Is there a life experience you have had that has particularly shaped you as a person thus far?
+Is there a life experience you have had that has particularly shaped you thus far?
 If so, what is it, and how has it shaped you?

 What are your career plans?